0/SpanishAcquisition/docs/user/gui/action/smooth_reset.rst

 .. warning::

    For both directions, the smooth reset panel makes the assumption that the **from** value is the current value of the resource.
-For example, if the voltage source port behind the resource is sitting at 5 V, and the constant value of the variable is 5, pressing the "To zero" button is safe.
+For example, if the voltage source port behind the resource is sitting at 5 V, and the constant value of the variable is 5 V, pressing the "To zero" button is safe.
 If this is not the case, a jump will occur at the beginning of the reset.